Degree Program Admissions

 The Application Procedure

-Students who have earned or will successfully complete a bachelor's or master's degree prior to enrollment from an accredited college or university in the United States or the equivalent from another country are eligible to apply for admission to a graduate program.
+Students who have completed or will successfully complete a bachelor's or master's degree from an accredited college or university in the United States or the equivalent from another country prior to enrollment at West Chester University (WCU) are eligible to apply for admission to a graduate program.

 Electronic applications are available on The Graduate School website.
-Students must submit the completed application and supporting documentation, including the following:
+Students must submit the online application and supporting documentation, including the following:

-2. Two professional recommendations sent directly to West Chester University by the person writing the letter.
-(Please note: Some programs may require additional recommendation letters or customized forms formatted by the department.)
+- Two professional recommendations sent directly to The Graduate School by the person writing the letter.
+Some programs may require additional recommendation letters or customized forms.

-4. Several programs require a recognized test of scholastic aptitude, e.g., Graduate Record Examination (General and/or Advanced), and/or the Graduate Management Admissions Test (GMAT).
-Upon the student's request, test scores are sent by the originating source directly to West Chester University.
+- Several programs require a recognized test of scholastic aptitude, e.g., Graduate Record Examination (General and/or Advanced), and/or the Graduate Management Admissions Test (GMAT).
+If required for admission, students must request test scores from the the originating source directly to The Graduate School.

-6. Applicants should consult with the graduate coordinator of the primary interest area to assure compliance with admission requirements for a particular degree program.
+- Applicants should consult with The Graduate School to assure compliance with admission requirements for their program of interest.

 Application Deadline